nomad-coe/nomad/docs/developers.md

 In additional, you have to do some more steps to prepare your working copy to run all the tests.
 See below.

+## Install docker
+One needs to install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).

 ## Running the infrastructure

-To run NOMAD, some 3-rd party services are neeed
+To run NOMAD, some 3-rd party services are needed
 - elastic search: nomad's search and analytics engine
 - mongodb: used to store processing state
 - rabbitmq: a task queue used to distribute work in a cluster